rapidsai/ucx-py/docs/source/dask.rst

 Starting with Dask-cuda
 -----------------------

-`dask-cuda <https://github.com/rapidsai/dask-cuda>`_ is Python tool designed to help with cluster deployment and management of Dask workers on CUDA-enabled systems.
+`dask-cuda <https://github.com/rapidsai/dask-cuda>`_ is a Python tool designed to help with cluster deployment and management of Dask workers on CUDA-enabled systems.
 Dask-cuda can be used to in two ways: inline and CLI.

 Inline
 ~~~~~~